ybieri/ctf-writeups/FwordCTF2020/numbers/README.md

 }
 ```

-We can leak the PIE base using this leak function:
+We can leak the PIE base using this code:
 ```python
 def leak_addr(number):
     io.sendlineafter("do you have any number in mind ??", str(number))